ethouris/silvercat/CONFIGURE.md

 * --with - specifies some detail of already accepted alternative, such as path or alternative specification.
 The `with` prefix should be used for something that is already enabled by `--enable` or used by `--use`, or when it's turned on by default.
-Anything specified by --with must have some existing default value.
+Anything specified by `--with` must have some existing default value.
-  Default is enforced with --without specification or --with-OPTION=default.
+  Default is enforced with `--without` specification or `--with-OPTION=default`.

 All these options later fill details in the ag-config database.
 Access is gained through the following command, for example: